 The City invests in and supports the Christian County Business Development Corporation (CCBDC).
 This organization operates as a regional economic development organization which exists to assist businesses in Nixa, and throughout Christian County, with their retention and expansion needs.
 The organization also helps start-up businesses and promotes the communities of Christian County to potential developers.
 The City also invests and supports the Nixa Chamber of Commerce.
 The Chamber of Commerce's mission is to focus on economic and business development.
 They do this through their core values: attract, connect, grow and engage.
-The City also added an Assistant City Administrator in early 2019; this position has a primary duty of business concierge.
-This allows the City to assist current and future businesses with a variety of needs.
+The City has an Assistant City Administrator who is also designated as a business concierge.
+This position is instrumental in assisting current and future businesses with a variety of needs.